eworm-de/routeros-scripts/README.md

 including demonstation recorded live at [MUM Europe 2019](https://mum.mikrotik.com/2019/EU/) in Vienna.

+*Be warned!* Some details changed.
+So see the presentation, then follow the steps below for up-to-date commands.

 ### The long way in detail

 The update script does server certificate verification, so first step is to